 I think all of us at some point in our lives wish we could make the world a better place.
-It is at this time in my life that I have chosen to try to do this by offering my thoughts in the form of this book called "Life and Earth".
+It is at this time in my life that I have chosen to try to do this by offering my thoughts in this book called "Life and Earth".
 I hope that some of my ideas may help lead us to protect the world we live in and possibly make it a better place.
-The subject matter revolves around the possibility that the side effects of our rapidly growing technologies (e.g. nuclear proliferation, climate change, man-made viruses) may significantly jeopardize the future of life and the planet.
+The subject matter revolves around the possibility that the side effects of our rapidly growing technologies (e.g. nuclear proliferation, climate change, man-made viruses, artificial intelligence, pollution, etc.) may significantly jeopardize the future of life and the planet.
 In the grand scheme of life and our existence I can think of no greater concern.

 One can only imagine the emptiness if life did not exist.
 If Earth was just a barren planet without life circling the sun, who would be left to believe anything?
 If the universe was only empty space filled with pockets of energy and bodies of matter who would be left to even suggest that there were such things as right or wrong, or that anything had any meaning at all?

 So here we are on this planet Earth, different from any other planets we have observed because it is painted with this unique phenomenon we call Life.
 It is precious and we are a part of it.
 Over the eons all life on this planet has come to define itself by it's passion and desire to continue - to survive.
 As we face the challenges of survival we can always give up but we don't.
 Instead, our road of survival is paved with hope and optimism for the future of Life and Earth.
 The fact that we look forward to living each day is proof in itself of our love of life.